johnpuddephatt/zerowaste/src/posts/2022-12-13-leeds-winter-coat-appeal-is-back.md

 All we ask is that the items are in good condition, clean and with a functioning zip.

 ### Where can I donate a warm coat, fleece or hoodie?

-At the following community and warm hubs -
+<iframe height="3000" border="0" frameborder="0" src="https://docs.google.com/document/d/e/2PACX-1vTv3dhHzWrCuu5ZGLjZvfvOiGhFMtfztccMJpw40oAEuI2kqDgnAEhUDfPceSIBt04_-lIfnZtjpb0x/pub?embedded=true"></iframe>